andrewrk/zig-stage1/README.md

 Segmentation fault (core dumped)
 ```

-It appears to be stack overflow from infinite recursion:
+It appears to be stack overflow from running out of stack space (not infinite
+recursion):

 ```
 Thread 1 "zig1" received signal SIGSEGV, Segmentation fault.